2014 European Parliament election in the Netherlands: Election day

 Traditionally, all elections are held on Wednesday in the Netherlands.

-Sunday is not an option because it's a resting day for Christians, while Friday and Saturday are impossible, because of the Sabbath.
+Sunday is not an option because it is a resting day for Christians, while Friday and Saturday are impossible, because of the Sabbath.
 Monday is also impossible, because then all preparation for an election would need to happen on the weekend.
 That leaves Tuesday, Wednesday and Thursday as possible election days.
 Many polling stations are located in schools, therefore, Wednesday is chosen because it is usually the quietest day of the week for classes.

 However, the European Parliament Elections run from Thursday to Sunday across the entire European Union.
 Therefore, Thursday is the election day for the European Parliament Elections.

 Treaty of Lisbon

 According to the Treaty of Lisbon, the Netherlands was awarded 26 seats in the European parliament.
 This is one more than the election of 2009.

 The last elections were held when the treaty was not yet in effect, because not all member states had ratified the treaty.

 The treaty came into effect during the last session of the European Parliament.
 The additional seat was then awarded to the Party of Freedom on 9 October 2011 based on the results of the 2009 election.
 This increased the numbers of seats for the PVV from 4 to 5 for the 2009–2014 session.